 - Take a look at everything you have included in your capsule wardrobe.
 If you have way more than 33 items, start editing the wardrobe.
 Be realistic about what you’re really going to wear, and what really looks good on you.
 Keep the stuff you like and want to wear.

 - Move all of the items that didn’t make the cut back to your regular clothing storage area.
 For me, this was just a different closet rod.
+You could also box up the extra piles of clothes and store them somewhere else to make more space in your closet.

 - For the next three months, try to only wear items from your capsule wardrobe.
 If you find that there are major gaps, shop your own clothes first.
 If you can’t find what you need, you can buy the item from a store.
 Be sure to only purchase the items you’ve planned on picking up for your capsule wardrobe.